iotconnectivity/smartsim-cli/README.md

 ## Description

-Simulate the behaviour of PodGroup IoT SIM embedded applications.
-Learn how the embedded applications interacts with the PodGroup's IoT Platform.
-PodGroup IoT SIM includes the following embedded apps:
+Simulate the behaviour of IoT SIM embedded applications.
+Learn how the embedded applications interacts with the IoT Platform.
+IoT SIM includes the following embedded apps:

-* **Zero Touch Provisioning**: PodGroup IoT SIM will download your device configuration from cloud.
+* **Zero Touch Provisioning**: IoT SIM will download your device configuration from cloud.
-* **SIM2Cloud Encryption**: PodGroup IoT SIM will upload your device telemetry to cloud.
+* **SIM2Cloud Encryption**: IoT SIM will upload your device telemetry to cloud.

-The embedded apps uses TLSv1.3 (PresharedKey) for a secure interaction with PodGroup's IoT Platform.
+The embedded apps uses TLSv1.3 (PresharedKey) for a secure interaction with IoT Platform.

 Do you want to see real case scenarios?
 Check our Arduino tutorials 👇

-👉 **Arduino Nano IoT Board**: Turning Arduino Nano into an IoT board with PodGroup's IoT SIM and **SIM2Cloud Encryption** application: https://create.arduino.cc/projecthub/kostiantynchertov/tls-1-3-for-arduino-nano-649610
+👉 **Arduino Nano IoT Board**: Turning Arduino Nano into an IoT board with IoT SIM and **SIM2Cloud Encryption** application: https://create.arduino.cc/projecthub/kostiantynchertov/tls-1-3-for-arduino-nano-649610

-👉 **On Boarding an Arduino MKR GSM 1400**: Auto-configuring Arduino GSM boards with PodGroup's IoT SIM and **Zero Touch Provisioning**: https://create.arduino.cc/projecthub/kostiantynchertov/tls-1-3-for-arduino-nano-649610
+👉 **On Boarding an Arduino MKR GSM 1400**: Auto-configuring Arduino GSM boards with IoT SIM and **Zero Touch Provisioning**: https://create.arduino.cc/projecthub/kostiantynchertov/tls-1-3-for-arduino-nano-649610

 ## Usage

-In order to use this script you need, in advance, to request from PodGroup:
+In order to use this script you need, in advance, to request from IoT Platform:

 * TLSPROXY_KEYENC: The Server Key to encrypt pre-shared keys.
-* API_USER: Your username for IoT Platform (https://iotsim.podgroup.com/v1/docs/)
+* API_USER: Your username for IoT Platform.
-* API_PASS: Your password for IoT Platform (https://iotsim.podgroup.com/v1/docs/)
+* API_PASS: Your password for IoT Platform.

 We recommend you to use the `./config.yml` file to store those.
-The `enosim-cli` tool accepts settings from environment variables or defaults to `./config.yml` file.
+The `smartsim-cli` tool accepts settings from environment variables or defaults to `./config.yml` file.
 Command line arguments prevail over `./config.yml` or the environment variables.

 ### Getting help

-First check `enosim-cli` integrated help:
+First check `smartsim-cli` integrated help:

 ```
-usage: enosim-cli [-h] {psk,device,simulate} ...
+usage: smartsim-cli [-h] {psk,device,simulate} ...

-A cli tool to manage ENO SIM keys and simulate ZTP and STC requests against a cloud server.
+A cli tool to manage IoT Sm@rtSIM SIM keys and simulate ZTP and STC requests against a cloud server.

 positional arguments:
   {psk,device,simulate}